gitleaks/gitleaks/README.md

 ```

 #### Scan unstaged changes:
-If you have unstaged changes are are currently at the root of the repo, you can run `gitleaks` with no `--path` or `--repo-url` specified which will run a scan on your uncommitted changes.
-Or if you want to specify a
+If you have unstaged changes that are currently at the root of the repo, you can run `gitleaks` with no `--path` or `--repo-url` specified which will run a scan on your uncommitted changes.
-path, you can run:
+Or if you want to specify a path, you can run:
 ```bash
 gitleaks --path=path/to/local/repo -v --unstaged
 ```